Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Background

 \subsection{Score Distillation for Generative Modeling}

-Score distillation converts multi-step diffusion models into efficient single-step generative models.
-Initially developed for tasks like text-to-3D generation~\cite{poole2022dreamfusion, wang2024prolificdreamer} and later extended to image synthesis~\cite{luo2024diff, yin2024one, zhou2024score, xie2024em}, it transfers knowledge from a pretrained diffusion (teacher) model $f_\phi$ to a simpler generator $G_\theta: \mathbb{R}^d \to \mathbb{R}^d$, enabling rapid sampling.
-An auxiliary ``fake'' diffusion model $f_\psi(x_t, t)$ approximates the generator-induced distribution at different corruption levels.
-Given a fixed teacher model $f_\phi$, the distillation minimizes the divergence between teacher and fake distributions:
+Score distillation compresses multi-step diffusion models into efficient one-step generators.
+Originally proposed for text-to-3D generation~\cite{poole2022dreamfusion, wang2024prolificdreamer} and later extended to image synthesis~\cite{luo2024diff, yin2024one, zhou2024score, xie2024em}, it transfers knowledge from a pretrained diffusion teacher $f_\phi$ to a generator $G_\theta: \mathbb{R}^d \to \mathbb{R}^d$.
+To bridge the two, a fake diffusion model $f_\psi$ approximates the distribution induced by $G_\theta(\cdot)$ across diffusion noise levels.
+Training encourages consistency between $f_\psi$ and $f_\phi$ over time:

-Here, $\mathcal{D}(\cdot,\cdot)$ typically denotes a divergence measure such as KL or Fisher divergence.
-In our work, we adopt Fisher divergence, as introduced in the SiD framework~\cite{zhou2024score}, to instantiate the distillation loss for both theoretical analysis and experimental design.
-A detailed discussion is in Appendix~\ref{app:distillation}.
+where $x_t = x_{\theta} + \sigma_t \epsilon$ and the loss corresponds to Fisher divergence, following SiD~\cite{zhou2024score}.
+This divergence of true and fake distribution can be replaced by KL divergence; ablation results are reported in Section~\ref{sec:ablations} and Appendix \ref{app:distill_abalate}.
+Intuitively, the fixed teacher $f_\phi$ represents the true data distribution, while $f_\psi$ captures the generator’s induced distribution.
+Updating $G_\theta$ to minimize $\mathcal{L}_{\text{distill}}(\theta)$ aligns generator samples with the true data.
+Notably, distilled generators can even outperform their teachers: for instance, \cite{zhou2024score} reports that on FFHQ the teacher achieves an FID of 2.39, whereas its distilled generator attains 1.55.
+In our setting, we find that such improvements are further amplified when distillation is performed under corrupted-data training.
+Details of the distillation training schedules are deferred to Appendix~\ref{app:distillation}.